HSwMS Romulus: Design and description

 The Romulus-class ships consisted of two purchased from the Royal Italian Navy in March 1940 that had been built in Italy as Spica and Astore.
 The ships displaced 630 LT at standard load and 900 LT at deep load.
 They measured 81.4 m long overall with a beam of 8.2 m, and a draft of 2.3 m.
 The Romuluss were propelled by two Tosi geared steam turbines, each driving one propeller shaft using steam from a pair of Yarrow boilers.
 The turbines were designed to produce a total of 19000 shp for an intended maximum speed of 34 kn.
 The ships carried enough fuel oil to give them a range of 1700 nmi at 16 kn.
 The ships' crew numbered 99.

 The main armament of the Romulus class consisted of three 100 mm dual-purpose guns in single mounts.
 One gun was located at the forecastle and the others were in superfiring mounts at the stern.
 After modifications by the Royal Swedish Navy, their anti-aircraft defense was provided by three 20 mm Breda AA guns in single mounts and a pair of 13.2 mm M/31 heavy machine guns.
 The ships were equipped with four 533 mm torpedo tubes in two rotating, twin-tube mounts located between the rear funnel and the stern gun.
 Two depth charge throwers were fitted and the ships could carry 28 mines.

 Construction and career

 Spica was launched on 11 March 1934, the lead ship of her class of torpedo boats, and commissioned on 30 May 1935.
-The ship was purchased in March 1940 and was impounded by the British on 20 June on their delivery voyage.
-The British released her on 1 July; she was renamed Romulus and entered service later that year after she were modified to suit Arctic conditions and with Swedish equipment.
+In December 1939, a Swedish commission to Italy departed to investigate the possibility for Sweden to buy warships.
+This led to the acquisition of Spica and Astore and two Sella Class destroyers.
+On 14 April 1940, all four destroyers left La Spezia for Sweden.
+The journey was dramatic including the ships being impounded by United Kingdom on 20 June in the Faroe Islands, the Psilander affair.
+The British released her on 1 July and Romulus and entered service later that year after she were modified to suit Arctic conditions and with Swedish equipment.
 The ship was stricken from the navy list on 15 August 1958.